 La Gente: Latin American Studies

 Using stories, figures, and developments from diverse Latino communities, La Gente contemplates themes such as migration, oppression, identity, expression, joy, and resistance.
+In their exploration of the book, students will learn the terms and tools they need to analyze the impacts of race and ethnicity in US history.

 Ready to trial The Ohio Series?